Container Store Exits Prepackaged Chapter 11 in 35 Days, Eliminating $88M in Debt

-The Container Store Group, Inc., the Coppell, Texas-based home organization retailer founded in 1978, filed for Chapter 11 bankruptcy protection on December 22, 2024, in the U.S. Bankruptcy Court for the Southern District of Texas.
+The Container Store Group, Inc., the Coppell, Texas-based home organization retailer founded in 1978, filed for chapter 11 bankruptcy protection on December 22, 2024, in the U.S. Bankruptcy Court for the Southern District of Texas.
 The company emerged from bankruptcy 35 days later after eliminating approximately $88 million in debt, securing $40 million in new financing, and converting its term lenders into equity owners.

 The prepackaged restructuring followed the failure of a proposed $40 million investment from Beyond Inc., the parent company of Bed Bath & Beyond, which withdrew when financing terms could not be secured.
 With over 92% of term lenders supporting the plan before filing, the company maintained operations at all 102 retail locations and its e-commerce platform throughout the chapter 11 process.

-| Debtor(s) | The Container Store Group, Inc. (and 4 affiliated debtors) |
+| Debtor(s) | The Container Store Group, Inc. (5 jointly administered entities) |

 | Court | U.S. Bankruptcy Court, Southern District of Texas (Houston Division) |